Samerion/Goods/README.md

 # Goods
-Various emoticons related to the Goods, a race from the Samerion.
+Various emoticons and other images related to the Goods, a race from the Samerion.